Mile 1933.2 to mile 1967.9 (34.7 miles, 55.8km)

 There had been a distinct change from the heat wave experienced in Northern California.
 Moving north the day time temperatures have lowered substantially.
-Hope it says that way.
+Hope it stays that way.
 Today was perfect.
 Sunny, with a breeze.

 The morning was much the same as yesterday afternoon, passing many lakes and ponds, under cover of pines.

 There was plenty of water about.
-I had enough for the morning and held out until lunch time for a rate stream in this section.
+I had enough for the morning and held out until lunch time for a rare stream in this section.
 The water was crystal clear, with a strong flow and cold.
 Yum!

 Like yesterday I saw no one all morning, except south bounders, until lunchtime when I ran into a couple of north bounders at the creek.

 Late in the afternoon the enclosed pines finally gave way to reveal open fields not unlike the meadows in the Sierra, although much larger and volcanic mountains on the horizons.
 A mix of red scoria cones and basalt still holding the last remaining patches of winter snow.

 Today was awesome and I’m on a high.
 It marks three months since starting towards Canada and I feel like I’m making great progress.
 I can see the end in sight and think I have maybe three to four weeks to go after speaking with the south bounders.

 My mileage is up but I don’t think I can sustain 35 miles a day, every day.
 20 miles is super easy (I can do that by lunch time), 25 is cruisey, 30 is manageable and 35 takes quite the effort, walking from 6am to 7pm.
 Not sure that I want to even attempt a 40 mile day, it will just take too much out of the body.
 I need to look after it to see the end game through.